 Every time a new WordPress version is released, we receive emails from many of our customers asking us questions about responsible WordPress management.
 Should they update their WordPress theme?
 Is it safe?
-When you’re involved in WordPress management, what are the pros and cons of updating your website?
+When you’re involved in managed WordPress hosting, what are the pros and cons of updating your website?

 Before the next WordPress update, we thought we’d share this post that explores the impact of new WordPress versions on your WordPress management plans.